symfony/symfony-docs/reference/dic_tags.rst

 preload.
 Files must be absolute paths and classes must be fully-qualified class names.
 The only restriction is that files must be stored in the cache directory.
 If you don't need to preload anything, return an empty array.
-If read-only artefacts need to be created, you can store them in a different directory with the ``$buildDir`` parameter of the ``warmUp()`` method.
+If read-only artifacts need to be created, you can store them in a different directory with the ``$buildDir`` parameter of the ``warmUp()`` method.

 .. versionadded:: 6.4